GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 The Spring Integration Channel Adapters for Google Cloud Storage are included in the `spring-cloud-gcp-storage` module.

-To use the Storage portion of Spring Integration for Spring Cloud GCP, you must also provide the `spring-integration-file` dependency, since it isn’t pulled transitively.
+To use the Storage portion of Spring Integration for Spring Framework on Google Cloud, you must also provide the `spring-integration-file` dependency, since it isn’t pulled transitively.